 Pillory

-Right next to the town hall you can find the pillory, where people were paraded since the year Columbus is said to have discovered America (1492).
-For Wroclaw, the pillory was a sign of pride, showing that the city was ruled by law and order.
-People were still executed there until the 18th century and pilloried until the 19th century.
-Heavily destroyed during the Second World War and demolished in 1947, the pillory was rebuilt in 1985.
-Today it is the most popular meeting place in the city and anyone who is going on a date in Wroclaw is best doing it here.
+The pillory, where people have been paraded since the year Columbus is said to have discovered America (1492), is once again located right next to the town hall.
+For Wroclaw, the pillory was a sign of pride, as it showed that the city was governed by law and order.
+Until the In the 18th century, people were still executed there and The 19th century was pilloried.
+Severely destroyed in the Second World War and demolished in 1947, the pillory was rebuilt in 1985.
+Today, it is the most popular meeting place in the city and anyone meeting in Wroclaw should ideally do so here.

 University and University Museum